 A vegetarian wellness cafe has landed on the Yarra River end of Chapel Street, Little Green on Chapel is sure to be your new best friend.
 The ultimate goodie stop, with the added bonus that everything is really good for you!
 Think raw desserts, wellness bowls, juices, smoothies and jaffles.
-From the same owners of Hello Sam burgers, only instead of mouth-watering burgers on the menu, it’s vegan and vegetarian foods only.
 It’s basically plant based heaven.

 667 Chapel St, South Yarra | @littlegreenonchapel

 Frequented by locals who have a long history with them, Veg Out Time is clean eating at its finest.
 This entirely animal free menu serves Singaporean, Malaysian, Thai, Indian and Chinese culinary goodness.
 They use no oil in their recipes and for under $10 you can get two curries, with brown or white rice and roti bread.
 The serving sizes aren’t modest either.
 Here’s your new duck-in lunch spot.
 You can thank us later.

 Finally, quality food in a convenience store!
 One of the few cafe’s tucked away from the bustle of Chapel Street that’s open before 7am.
 This is sure to be your new pick to grab a coffee, lounge outside and watch the world go by.
 This joint doubles as a mini grocer and for all you raw and health food lovers it’s definitely worth checking out.

 Located in the heart of Prahran Market, Kooks Kitchen is a gourmet salad bar that’s 100% plant based.
 With the aim to have a ‘favourite salad’ for everyone – Kooks’ salads are nutritious, delicious and convenient.
 Take note for your next Prahran Market shopping date.